 Advice for SEND Parents

 This is a challenging time for all young people and all parents/carers.
-However, we recognise that for parents of students with SEND, there may be particular challenges.
+However, we recognise that for parents of pupils with SEND, there may be particular challenges.
 The SEND team are here to support you and liaise with the professionals who support your child.
 Although visits to school are generally discouraged, the school values the input of SEND professionals and so these will continue to work with your child either remotely or in person.

 Jane Wright and members of the AEN team (School SENCo) will contact SEND parents regularly via email with advice, support and guidance.
 If you are not receiving these emails, please contact email@example.com so that you can be added to the list.
 We know that sometimes emails can be hard to find and so we have provided an index of relevant emails with resources at the bottom of this page.